Unremovable Alzheimer's bracelets are safer

 • A better chance of benefiting from treatment

-bracelet, tag and engraving.
-Virtually non-removable modified sisterhook clasp and construction keeps loved ones safer than any ordinary medical bracelets.
+bracelet and Free tag and engraving.
+Virtually non-removable unique sisterhook clasp and construction keeps loved ones safer than any ordinary medical bracelets.

 When ALZ and Dementia needs more than a medical bracelet